-Projects receiving a Conditional Allocation, either through a Reservation Letter or 42(m) Letter, will be subject to an Extended Use Agreement ("EUA") setting forth income and occupancy restrictions.
+Projects receiving a Conditional Allocation, either through a Reservation Letter or 42(m) Letter, will be subject to an Extended Use Agreement ("EUA") setting forth income and occupancy restrictions for a total of thirty (30) years, including the initial Compliance Period and the Extended Use Period.
+The Project may be required to waiver its right to a Qualified Contract throughout the 30 year term of the EUA.

-The EUA must be recorded at the initial financial closing for the Project in the office of the Recorder of Deeds in the County where the Project is located prior to all other Project documents evidencing or securing Project financing.
+The EUA must be recorded at the initial financial closing for the Project on the Site in the office of the Recorder of Deeds in the County where the Project is located prior to all other Project documents evidencing or securing Project financing.